 Buying the dip refers to buying assets while the prices are on a short-term dip.
 The idea is that the slight price dip represents an opportunity to buy cheaply before the asset prices bounce back.
 The whole strategy relies on the theory of price waves.
 The theory states that prices are predictable because they move in repeating patterns.

-Investors analyze the market trends using corrective and impulse waves.
-The traders use the stats to anticipate a reversal.
+Using corrective and impulse waves, investors analyze market trends and decide when to either buy or sell an asset.
+The traders then use the findings to anticipate a reversal.
 However, the insight from the wave theory is not meant to be certain.
 It merely provides probable outcomes.
 This investment strategy is only profitable for long-term investment but can cost investors money on the downtrends.

 Pros of Buying the Dip

 Buying the dip is an investment strategy preferred by many investors.
 It is reasonably reliable when combined with technical analysis.
-Here are the advantages of buying the dip as an investment strategy.
+Here are the advantages of this investment strategy.

 Timing the market is not always a manageable strategy.
 That is why many investors prefer safer approaches like buying and holding.
 Buying the dip relies heavily on mathematical models, which are pretty predictable.
 The time and price wave relationships Fibonacci ratios.
 For instance, corrective waves have a retracing 38% of the previous impulse.

 The whole reason for investing in stocks or crypto is to make profits.
 Buying the dip is an opportunity for investors to get in on the action at a considerably lower price.
 The hope is that they will sell the assets at a higher price when the market rebounds.
-If you can time the market, you will make more money.
+From a long-term investment perspective, when continuing to purchase assets at a lower price, the overall cost average is reduced and therefore when an uptrend is observed, a higher return follows.

 Cons of Buying the Dip